-As of today, you can now add WELS Daily Devotion to that lineup.
-Each day WELS provides a 3 to 5-minute devotion based on a Bible passage.
+You can now add WELS Daily Devotion to that lineup.
+Each day WELS provides a three- to five-minute devotion based on a Bible passage.
 These devotions are written by WELS pastors across the country and globe.
 They are then “read” by a few individuals within the WELS Congregational Services team.
 What a great way to put technology to work for you as you sit over your morning coffee or get ready for work.
 In your Amazon Alexa app on your smartphone (or https://alexa.amazon.com on your computer) go to settings, then Flash Briefing, then “add content.”
 You can then search for “WELS Daily Devotion.”